 “PAPT allows staff in emergency departments to see what their patient load will be like in the next hour, the rest of the day, the next week or busy periods,” said Dr Green.

-The tool is now used by 31 Queensland hospitals (including the State’s 27 major public hospitals), allowing them to accurately predict patient admissions.
+The tool is now available to all Queensland hospitals, allowing them to accurately predict patient admissions.
 This means they can roster appropriate staff, allocate the right number of beds, book surgeries ahead of time and reduce emergency waiting times for patients.

 Dr Green and his team developed PAPT in collaboration with CSIRO’s Australian eHealth Research Centre and Queensland Health, with support from Griffith University and the Queensland University of Technology.